 For the purpose of this example, there are no obstacles for entities to involve in multilateral compression.
-Entities A and B have both bilateral domestic positions and cross-border positions with non-resident entity C. The net overall position of entity A is a liability (20), while the other two entities each have asset positions (10 + 10).
+Entities A and B have both domestic and cross-border positions.
+Net overall position of entity A is liability (20), while the other two entities each have asset positions (10 + 10).
 The original deals are "tore up" and replaced with new, lower volume deals that do not change net position of each entity.
-Note that the new deals are additionally presented as transactions, and the termination of all previous deals should also be recorded as financial transactions.
+Note that the new deals are additionally presented as transactions (increase in liabilities for A and increase in assets for B and C), and the termination of all previous deals should also be recorded as financial transactions.
 Note that the net international investment position changed for entities A and B in this example (i.e., from assets of 10 to zero for A; and from liabilities of 20 to zero for B) and remained unchanged for entity C (asset 10 before and after compression).